openbabel/documentation/Command-line_tools/babel.rst

 The ``--sort`` option is used to output molecules ordered by the value of a descriptor::

- babel  infile.xxx  outfile.xxx  --sort desc
+ obabel  infile.xxx  outfile.xxx  --sort desc

 If the descriptor desc provides a numerical value, the molecule with the smallest value is output first.
 For descriptors that provide a string output the order is alphabetical, but for the InChI descriptor a more chemically informed order is used (e.g. "CH4" is before than "C2H6", "CH4" is less than "ClH" hydrogen chloride).

 The order can be reversed by preceding the descriptor name with ``~``, e.g.::

- babel  infile.xxx  outfile.yyy  --sort ~logP
+ obabel  infile.xxx  outfile.yyy  --sort ~logP

 As a shortcut, the value of the descriptor can be appended to the molecule name by adding a ``+`` to the descriptor, e.g.::

- babel  aromatics.smi  -osmi  --sort ~MW+ c1ccccc1C=C	styrene 104.149
+ obabel  aromatics.smi  -osmi  --sort ~MW+ c1ccccc1C=C	styrene 104.149
   c1ccccc1C	toluene 92.1384
   c1ccccc1	benzene 78.1118